facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 ArticulatedObject User Data
 ---------------------------

-While *ArticulatedObjects* are completely defined by their URDF files and parsing parameters.
-However, Habitat-sim does support importing of additional user metadata via an accompanying *<urdf_name>.ao_config.json* file.
+While *ArticulatedObjects* are completely defined by their URDF files and parsing parameters, Habitat-sim does support importing additional user metadata via an accompanying *<urdf_name>.ao_config.json* file.
 See `ReplicaCAD <https://aihabitat.org/datasets/replica_cad/index.html>`_ for an example.